 Each week will have optional special projects with visiting local artists.
 Create a village, work on a giant maze, focus on siege engines, specialty bows or on more advanced live-action games.

 The Castle Village

 Later in the week this sprawling fortification becomes the locus for many free role playing activities.
 It's final size and the variety of activities that go on inside of its walls is up to our collective imagination.
-And for every person who manages to become Queen beware the Sword of Damocles that hangs over your head!
+And for every person who manages to become Queen or King?
+Beware the Sword of Damocles that hangs over your head!

 Develop group identities and team strategies in daily competitions of Capture the Flag and other tactical games.
-Each site usually hosts plenty of paved paths for bicycle patrols, open fields for pitched battles, shoreline beaches for longboat raids and woodland trails for haunted towers and wizardry!
+Each site usually hosts plenty of paved paths for bicycle patrols, open fields for pitched battles, shoreline beaches for longboat raids and woodland trails for haunted towers, wizardry and scouting!
 Some sites have caves, gorges and other extraordinary features to explore.
 Always seek magic or unusual characters in such remarkable places when you stumble into them.

 Adventurers are divided into six different Esteemed Houses each with its own set of virtues and weaknesses.
 The Houses of Arko, Draech, Sahn-Gliér, Áquilah, Hákkarl and Hart collaborate and compete in games that seek to instill integrity, chivalry, creativity and collaborative play.
 Each House also possesses a growing history that you will develop and add to as your week progresses.